digicatapult/seamless-ue/CONTRIBUTING.md

 - **Describe the behaviour you observed after following the steps** and point out what exactly is the problem with that behaviour.
 - **Explain which behaviour you expected to see instead and why.**
 - **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 If you use the keyboard while following the steps, \*\*record the GIF with the [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/Xaviju/byzanzUI) on Linux.
-- **If you're reporting that inteli-api crashed**, include a crash report with a stack trace from the operating system.
+- **If you're reporting that SEAMless crashed**, include a crash report with a stack trace from the operating system.
 On macOS, the crash report will be available in `Console.app` under "Diagnostic and usage information" > "User diagnostic reports".
 Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
 - **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions:

-- **Did the problem start happening recently** (e.g. after updating to a new version of inteli-api) or was this always a problem?
+- **Did the problem start happening recently** (e.g. after updating to a new version of SEAMless) or was this always a problem?
-- If the problem started happening recently, **can you reproduce the problem in an older version of inteli-api?** What's the most recent version in which the problem doesn't happen?
-You can checkout older versions of inteli-api from [the releases page](https://github.com/digicatapult/inteli-api/releases).
+- If the problem started happening recently, **can you reproduce the problem in an older version of SEAMless?** What's the most recent version in which the problem doesn't happen?
+You can checkout older versions of SEAMless from [the releases page](https://github.com/digicatapult/SEAMless/releases).
 - **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment:

-- **Which version of inteli-api are you using?** You can get the exact version from the version attribute within package.json.
+- **Which version of SEAMless are you using?** You can get the exact version from the version attribute within package.json.
-- **What's the name and version of the OS you've deployed inteli-api to**?
+- **What's the name and version of the OS you've deployed SEAMless to**?
-- **Are you running inteli-api in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+- **Are you running SEAMless in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for inteli-api, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for SEAMless, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Fill in [the template](https://github.com/digicatapult/inteli-api/blob/main/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.
+Fill in [the template](https://github.com/digicatapult/SEAMless/blob/main/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion

-- **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Ainteli-api)** to see if the enhancement has already been suggested.
+- **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3ASEAMless)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?